rmrt1n/rmrt1n.github.io/src/articles/clojure-fly.md

 ---
 title: Fast Clojure Deployments with Fly.io
 tags:
-  - Clojure
+  - clojure
-  - Deployment
+  - deployment
-  - Java
+  - java
-  - Networking
+  - networking
-  - Web-Development
+  - web-development
-published:
+published: 2024-10-20
 updated: 2024-10-20
-draft: true
-eleventyExcludeFromCollections: true
-permalink: drafts/041ab346060212806baeed72ddd75a29fe05dcb3bdc70c0034b78206b4b5fc86/
 ---

 I've been building a Clojure web application and reached the point where I needed to deploy it to a live server.
 The app itself is nowhere near finished yet but I wanted to make sure that it would work in a production environment.
 I needed a way to deploy the app without requiring much work on my end.